The pipeline and natural gas industries are aiming to build new and larger gas infrastructure projects in Massachusetts.

 Leaks Threaten Safety, Health, and the Environment

 When natural gas is burned, it produces carbon dioxide, but the gas itself is primarily methane which is the second-largest contributor to global warming after carbon dioxide.
 When gas leaks methane into the atmosphere, the climate impact is even worse because methane captures 84 times as much heat in the atmosphere as carbon dioxide over a 20-year period.
-Massachusetts is legally required to reduce climate pollutants by 25 percent by 2020 and 80 percent by 2050.
+Massachusetts is legally required to reduce climate pollutants by 80 percent by 2050.
 Leaking pipelines undermine our efforts to reach these goals.

 -